Acupuncture for Sciatica

 Common Symptoms

-Numbness or tingling in the foot
+Numbness or tingling in the leg or foot

-Weakness in the leg
+Weakness in the leg or foot

-Pain that worsens with sitting
+Pain that worsens with sitting, standing, or certain movements

 Common Causes of Sciatic Nerve Pain